As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 For the General Tso's Sauce:

-- 1 tbsp chili garlic sauce (more to taste)
+- 1 tablespoon chili garlic sauce (more to taste)

 - ⅓ cup (79ml) soy sauce or Tamari